mochi-hpc/benvolio/doc/MPICH.md

     git checkout -b benvolio github-robl/benvolio

+- An easier way might be to build the "benvolio" snapshot:  I've uploaded it to Box: https://anl.box.com/shared/static/6epyqzrd11xbc8k2mbedbzdsggbvf9u1

+    curl -L 'https://anl.box.com/shared/static/6epyqzrd11xbc8k2mbedbzdsggbvf9u1' -o mpich-3.4.1-benvolio.tar.gz

+- Stage one: build mpich.
+Add this custom-built mpich to  your spack `packages.py` as an external package

+- Stage two: build benvolio.
+Spack can even do this for you

-- Before you build MPICH, ensure `pkg-config` knows about the `bv-client` package.
+- Stage three: build MPICH again.
+Before you build MPICH this time, ensure `pkg-config` knows about the `bv-client` package.
 ROMIO's configure will pick up the necessary CFLAGS and LDFLAGS, but if `pkg-config --libs bv-client` returns an error, ROMIO configure will just plow along without benvolio support.
 Double check that not only